Tanndev/Maelstrom/documentation/rules.md

 | Willpower          | New Rank x 1 Point  |
 | Ability            | New Rank x 2 Points |
 | Attribute          | 15 Points           |

+Points are no longer available once they've been spent, so make sure to use any [banked experience points](#banking-experience) that apply before spending available points.

 <!-- TODO Add backgrounds -->